-Anita Kelleher is passionate about development – individual, organisational, community and international.
-With 20 years experience in strategic analysis and long-range planning, coupled with transformational leadership and development expertise, Anita typically works with government and community benefit organisations building their capacity to successfully navigate the emerging challenges of the 21st century.
+Anita Sykes-Kelleher is passionate about development – individual, organisational, community and international.
+With 25 years experience in strategic analysis and long-range planning, coupled with transformational leadership and development expertise, Anita typically works with government and community benefit organisations building their capacity and confidence to successfully navigate the emerging challenges of the 21st century.
 Her practice is notable for its customised project design, strategic thinking, and for crossing boundaries – disciplinary, cultural, political, sectoral – drawing from a diverse range of intelligence sources to catalyse ideation, creativity and innovation.
-In addition to positioning clients for future development and change, Anita’s projects have resulted in long-range plans 20-50 years out, product and service innovations, tri-sector partnerships, community activation and shifts in organisational values.
+In addition to positioning clients for future development and change, Anita’s projects have resulted in long-range outlooks and mid-term plans, product and service innovations, ecosystem collaborations, community activation and shifts in organisational values.

-Anita holds an Master of Business Leadership; Master of Future Studies; and a PhD in Social Science (Future Global Governance).
-Anita is Chair of the Australasian Node of the Millennium Project, and a member of the Association of Professional Futurists and World Futures Studies Federation.
-Learn more about Anita at her site or via her LinkedIn profile.
+Anita holds a Master of Leadership and Management; Master of Future Studies; and a PhD in Social Science (future global governance).
+Anita is Chair of the Australasian Node of the Millennium Project.
+Learn more about Anita via her LinkedIn profile.

 Chris Stewart has 15 years consulting experience providing project management, communications planning, and policy and strategy development services.
 Combining hindsight from practical experience with foresight from futures research, Chris assists business owners and management teams to develop a wealth of strategic insights into their business, markets and industry and find how to better navigate to the futures they want.
 Historically specialising in delivering large scale strategy development projects involving multi-stakeholder coordination, in recent years Chris has focused on assisting organisations to adapt to continually changing operational business technologies.
 This change has come from establishing over a dozen organisations, for profit or for social benefit, and also led to him investing directly in technology focused start-ups.

 Chris has a Bachelor of Communication (PR/Psychology) (UC); Master of Science in Strategic Foresight (SUT); is a certified Spiral Dynamics practitioner (National Values Centre, USA) and Workplace Trainer & Assessor (AQF).
-Chris is Co-Chair of the Australasian Node of the Millennium Project.
 Learn more via his LinkedIn Profile.

 Josh Floyd works with organisations to develop improved decision making and action in the present through rigorous exploration of their emerging future contexts.
 His practice is oriented towards the nexus between innovation, sustainability, and individual and organisational learning.
 He brings to this work a strong grounding in strategic foresight, with a particular emphasis on systems thinking and practice.
 Josh works with organisations from the corporate, government and community sectors, ranging in operational scope from national health services NGOs to FMCG manufacturers.